fatihbeyhan/DataSharing/README.md

 we are working on a text classification problem. *TfIdfVectorizer()* method of *scikit-learn* library is used toprepare the dataset for the algorithms, except *Bi-LSTM* and *BERT*.

 ***
-Due to copyright issues, we are not allowed to share the dataset we are working on publicly.
+Due to copyright issues, we are not allowed to share the dataset.
 However, if you are interested on the work and dataset feel free to contact.
 ***

+## How to use?

+On